kelvinfan001/findalicious/development.md

 GOOGLE_MAPS_API_KEY=<your key> YELP_API_KEY=<your key> docker-compose up
 ```

+You can now play around with the project at http://localhost:5000/.

-A React development server will be spun up to serve the front end in development mode at `localhost:5000`.
+A React development server will be spun up in development mode to serve the front end at `localhost:5000`.
 Hot-reloading is supported; simply make your front end edits in your code editor and changes should be rendered automatically.

 A local express server will also be spun up at `localhost:3000` and connected to a MongoDB database.